Gina Haspel’s Nomination As CIA Director Confirmed By Senate

 Trump tweeted at 5:00 EST in support of his new appointee, a modest yet hard-won triumph for him and his supporters across the nation.
 In comparison to President Trump’s more easily-won victories with regards to his appointments – retired general James Mattis won the position of Secretary of Defense with a resounding 98-1 tally – there was a great deal more obstruction and delay in getting the deal inked for Haspel.

-Opposing her confirmation were various non-governmental organizations such as Human Rights Watch, the majority of the Democratic members of the senate, and Republican Sen. John McCain whom is currently battling brain cancer.
+Opposing her confirmation were various non-governmental organizations such as Human Rights Watch, the majority of the Democratic members of the Senate, and Republican Sen. John McCain who is currently battling brain cancer.